slbailey/Retrovue/docs/operator/getting-started.md

 ## 🌐 Web Interface (Recommended for Beginners)

-**New in 2025**: Retrovue includes a modern Web UI that makes setup much easier!
+**New in 2025**: RetroVue includes a modern Web UI that makes setup much easier!

 ### **Launch the Web Interface**